 What if you mess up?
 It’s not the end of the world.
 A Lenten discipline isn’t a pact between you and God so that you’re in big trouble if you tumble exhausted into bed at light without a prayer or need to break your fast because you’re a guest in someone’s home.
 A spiritual discipline should be undertaken freely and lovingly, with the intention of honoring God, not impressing him.
 Every day is a fresh start.
 Look into your heart in the days before Lent begins and see if there is a practice that is a fit for you.

 It is also a discipline to plan ahead so that you’re not wondering what you will do when you receive your ashes on Ash Wednesday and hear the call to undertake the disciplines of Lent.
 Fasting, for example, requires planning menus so you can make appropriate shopping lists.
 If you’re intending to undertake some kind of extra project, you need to think about what that might be.
 We used to receive some advance warning that Lent was coming with the three “count down” Sundays (Septuagesima – 70 days before Easter, Sexagesima – 60 days, Quinquagesima – 50 days).
-Lent is a season that requires preparation and the time to do that is before Lent begins.
+Lent is a season that requires preparation.
+The time to do that is before Lent begins.
 But like any exercise regimen, it’s never too late to begin.

 Pastor Frank Senn